Avoid the SAP indirect access bill you didn’t know you had

-Let’s say you built a web interface to make it easier for your customers to search for and order product.
+Let’s say you built a web interface to make it easier for your customers to search for and order products.
 In using this interface, your customers are accessing SAP, albeit indirectly.
 If they make changes or update data through this same entry portal, that’s indirect usage.

 According to SAP, this activity must all be licensed, and it’s unlikely you have individual licenses for each of these customers.
 So, you could get knocked for two different things.

 In fairness, most organizations – even in the above scenario – have a license for what users are doing in the SAP system.
 However, there’s a good chance that what the license says you can do, and what you’re actually doing, don’t align.
 This puts you at even greater risk.